oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/constructions.md

-## Polyhedra from other objects
+## Polyhedra from other mathematical objects

-Polyhedra can also be constructed from other mathematical objects:

 ```@docs
 orbit_polytope